FardinKhan-Dev/Zentro/CI_TESTING_GUIDE.md

 - Allows testing password-reset and verification flows without SMTP setup.
 - Production email service initializes normally with `initializeEmailService()` when `NODE_ENV !== 'test'`.

+### Queue Service in Tests
+- Queues use lazy initialization to prevent Redis connection errors during module loading.
+- Unit tests don't require Redis; integration tests do.
+- Worker processes are not started in test mode.

 ### Passport Strategy in Tests
 - GoogleStrategy is skipped during test mode (guarded by `NODE_ENV !== 'test'`).
 - Tests for the redirect handler use a direct controller invocation with mocked req/res.